Cleveland Kindergarten Readiness Snapshot

 Our community’s gold standard for preschool: Cuyahoga County’s Universal Pre-Kindergarten Program

 Many children who attend kindergarten in CMSD attended a preschool program that was part of Cuyahoga County’s Universal Pre-Kindergarten program (UPK).
 All UPK programs are high-quality and receive resources that make them the gold standard for preschool in our community.
 Children who attend UPK programs consistently show high levels of kindergarten readiness.
 In the 2021 sample of Cleveland kindergarteners who attended a UPK program for preschool, 61% scored in the approaching and demonstrating bands of the KRA, and 38% were on track in language and literacy.
+During the 2024-25 school year, 1,750 Cleveland kids attended preschool in UPK classrooms.

 Cleveland’s kindergarteners who attended high-quality preschool demonstrate higher levels of kindergarten readiness.